nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 you can calculate the fee based on a current network gas price, ETH price, or the price of your token.
 Check available examples to understand how can you write such a function.

+### 5. Input your delegate private key

+Delegate is an Ethereum account which actually publishes transactions on behalf of other accounts, **paying fees in Ether**, while collecting **fees in tokens** from these accounts.
+Hence, a delegate account should have some Ether balance in the network you're interacting with.

+By default, your back end will start with existing "public" delegate account `0xeee835eaad87175e20ac048f9e5592cfbef9161d`.
+Its private key is hard-coded and is used if you don't provide another private key.
+But please, **do not use it for production or even for testing**!

+You have 2 options of how to provide your very own private key to the container/back end:

+1. Set `DELEGATE_PK=2CCA...C1FA` environment variable.
+2. Put a single file with plain private key to `/config/delegate/<any-file-name>`.
+3. Use default public hard-coded private key (no way!).

+The delegate account's private key will be picked up from the above methods in order, if present.

 ## Development

 You can optionally use [Docker container](https://www.docker.com) with Docker Compose to launch